 4) Financial community buy-in to green building.
 Lenders and insurers have come to see green homes and buildings as better for their bottom line and are working to get new reduced-rate loan products, insurance packages, and metrics into place.
 Lenders and insurers are realising green home and building owners are more responsible, place higher value on maintenance and lower operating costs, and are less likely to default.

 5) "Rightsizing" of homes.
 A larger home no longer translates into greater equity.
 Given that the forecast for home valuation remains conservative, that energy prices are expected to rise over time, and the US Federal Reserve is expected to raise interest rates mid-year, homeowners will likely feel more comfortable building smaller homes and smaller add-ons.

 6) Eco-districts.
 Portland, Oregon, is already on the bandwagon with this one, encouraging the creation of greener communities where residents have access to most services and supplies within walking or biking distance.
 The creation of walkable, low-impact communities in the suburban setting is also gaining steam.

 7) Water conservation.
 Because indoor and outdoor residential water use accounts for more than half of the publicly supplied water in the United States, the EPA finalised the voluntary WaterSense specification for new homes in December of 2009, which reduces water use by about 20 percent compared to a conventional new home.
 Water will be the essential resource in the next decade.

 8) Carbon Calculation.
 With buildings contributing roughly half the carbon emissions in the environment, the progressive elements in the building industry are looking at ways to document, measure, and reduce greenhouse gas creation in building materials and processes.
-This effort will be heightened once a federal cap-and-trade mechanism is launched in this country.
+Buildings can use big ceiling fans rather than air conditioning to reduce their carbon footprint and energy usage.